 I spent most of the day publicly disagreeing with my boss and failing.
 It was not productive.
 It was exhausting to deal with all that and all the self doubt: am I crazy to persist?
 I went to toastmasters in the evening.
 That was fine, but also work.
 It was nice to be unfocused and unguarded at home after that.
 It was pleasant to have company for dinner.

 The next morning, I woke up, sneaked out quietly so as not to disturb Karen’s sleep much, and went to Arizmendi for breakfast.

 Diana was on the bus to work in the morning.
 We hadn’t been on the same bus since before she broke her foot in early June.
 So much happened since then.
 Even though I haven’t told her anything serious, it was nice to ride with her again.
 I missed that.

 At work, the boss took her position another step further away from compromises and got more folks to agree.
 I put my arguments against that in writing one last time.
 Three short points, one sentence.
 Then I went to the boss and attempted to explain the most important point in person, got nowhere, and accepted the decision.
 Three hours later, after a long meeting with her boss, she forwarded an e-mail straight from him: revert everything to what I first wrote, word for word, no compromises.

 It wasn’t winning an argument as such that felt good, but getting my identity back.
 Not crazy.
 The world makes sense some time.
 It can be normal.
 It was good for that all to be over.
 I was happy to work a bit late, catch up, do what I enjoy, and, for a change, not doubt my actions.

-When I walked out of the office building in the evening, the air smelled like trees and rain.
-Not like smoke as it had smelled for over days.
+When I walked out of our office building in the evening, the air smelled like trees and rain.
+Not like smoke as it had smelled for days and days.
 Like trees.
 Normal.